MarcosEsparza/engineering-portfolio/README.md

 - Processed SR-30 turbojet Mini-Lab data at a representative high-power condition using LabVIEW and Excel.
 - Computed density, velocity, and Mach number at the compressor inlet (station 1) and nozzle exit (station 5), confirming a high-speed but subsonic exhaust jet.
 - Estimated inlet and nozzle mass flow rates and checked approximate conservation of mass across the engine.
-- Built a 1-D control-volume momentum model to predict static thrust and compared it to load-cell thrust measurements (prediction within ~15% of measured thrust).
+- Built a 1-D control-volume momentum model to predict static thrust and compared it to load-cell thrust measurements (prediction ≈9.5 lbf vs. ≈11 lbf measured, about 14% low).
 - Discussed discrepancies in terms of probe placement, non-uniform exhaust flow, and real losses vs. the ideal Brayton-cycle assumptions.

 **Report:** [PDF](/engineering-portfolio/assets/img/Performance%20Analysis%20of%20a%20Turbojet%20Engine.pdf)

 <p align="center">